 In Chelan County, there are three levee segments that provide protection against floods of 25-year or more frequent recurrence intervals.
-These levee segments are all located within the City of Cashmere along the Wenatchee River.
-Information on these levee segments has been provided in Table 9-2.
-None of these levee segments are accredited by FEMA or fully accepted under the U.S. Army Corps of Engineers PL 84-99 Program.
+These levee segments are located within the City of Cashmere and a portion of unincorporated Chelan County along the Wenatchee River.
+Information on these levee segments is provided in Table 9-2.
+None of these levee segments are accredited by FEMA.
+Two of the three are fully accepted under the U.S. Army Corps of Engineers PL 84-99 Program.